haysjp/euler.nodester/readme.md

-This is the solution to [Project Euler](http://projecteuler.net) problems using JavaScript.
+Solutions to [Project Euler](http://projecteuler.net) problems using JavaScript.
+This is a work in progress.

 Run locally: